 There is also no equal protection violation.
 As recognized in Rochelle v.
 State, 609 So.
 2d 613 (Fla.
-4th DCA 1992), the forms did not vary substantially from the adopted form.
-Accordingly, different form not discriminatory. the was Additionally, assuming that the reliability of the results from the different procedures were questionable, respondent has not shown how he was adversely affected.
+4th DCA 1992), the did not vary substantially from the adopted form. forms Accordingly, the different form was not discriminatory.
+Additionally, assuming that the reliability of the results from the different procedures were questionable, respondent has not shown how he was adversely affected.
 Id. at 617.
 As held by the Fourth District, one cannot claim discriminatory treatment if one was not treated unfairly, merely because it is possible someone was unfairly treated.
 Id. at 618.